 SCHÖNBERG, Ignaz.
 1856 — Vienna 29.1.1886.
 Austrian (or German) Indologist.
 Son of Markus Schönberg and Johanna Chaja Katalin.
 Student of Bühler at Vienna University, Ph.D.
 1884.
-In May 1884 he came to Oxford to assist Monier Williams in his dictionary work, but was already ill with tuberculosis, and in July 1885 had to leave for home and died soon, a few months before his planned wedding with Minna Bernays.
-He was a friend of Siegmund Freud.
+In May 1884 he came to Oxford to assist Monier Williams in his dictionary work, but was already ill with tuberculosis, and in July 1885 had to leave for home and died soon, a few months before his planned wedding with Minna Bernays, the sister-in-law of his friend Siegmund Freud.